hashin/jekyll-now/_posts/2020-08-16-yeh-duniya-agar-mil-bhi-jaye-to-kya-hai.markdown

 YOUNG BODIES ARE DISPLAYED LIKE CHATTELS,

 Jahaa.n pyaar hota hai vyopaar ban kar,
-WHERE LOVE HAPPENS TO BE A TRADE-OFF,
+WHERE LOVE IS MADE INTO A BUSINESS,

 Yeh duniya agar mil bhi jaaye toh kya hai,
-EVEN IF ONE GAINS THIS WORLD - SO WHAT!
+WHAT IS IT, EVEN IF YOU WIN THIS UNIVERSE?

 Yeh duniya agar mil bhi jaaye toh kya hai.
-EVEN IF ONE GAINS THIS WORLD - SO WHAT!
+WHAT IS IT, EVEN IF YOU WIN THIS UNIVERSE?

 Yeh duniya jahaa.n aadmi kuchh nahin hai
 THIS WORLD WHERE MAN IS NOTHING,

 Wafa kuchh nahin dosti kuchh nahin hai,
-CONSTANCY IS NAUGHT, FRIENDSHIP IS AUGHT,
+TRUST IS NOTHING, FRIENDSHIP IS NOTHING,

 Yeh duniya jahaa.n, aadmi kuchh nahin hai,
 THIS WORLD WHERE MAN IS NOTHING,

 Wafa kuchh nahin dosti kuchh nahin hai,
-CONSTANCY IS NAUGHT, FRIENDSHIP IS AUGHT,
+TRUST IS NOTHING, FRIENDSHIP IS NOTHING,

 Jahaa.n pyaar ki qadr hee kuchh nahin hai,
-WHERE LOVE'S VALUE ITSELF IS NAUGHT,
+WHERE LOVE'S VALUE ITSELF IS NOTHING,

 Yeh duniya agar mil bhi jaaye toh kya hai,
-EVEN IF ONE GAINS THIS WORLD - SO WHAT!
+WHAT IS IT, EVEN IF YOU WIN THIS UNIVERSE?

 Yeh duniya agar mil bhi jaaye toh kya hai.
-EVEN IF ONE GAINS THIS WORLD - SO WHAT!
+WHAT IS IT, EVEN IF YOU WIN THIS UNIVERSE?

 Jalaa doh, ise phoonk daalo yeh duniya,